 As a landscape photographer in Banff, I enjoy “looking” for compelling scenes.
 I study the weather, the sunrise and the sunset times, the direction of the light and the scene to be captured.
 Where to place the camera to shoot, what lens, what angle of view and then – does the scene compel me and why?
 Should it be colour, or is black and white going to get the mood?
 Is a broad panorama style image required or a single frame?
 What aspects would give the image its best face?
 Mulling these things over I formulate my “vision” and how to capture it.
 And sometimes it all changes and you react!

 Scenes vary quite quickly with the weather and the light, and what was there just moments ago, as the weather and light shift – becomes something all together new – both in front of me and, in my mind’s eye.
 On image envisioned then yields to another.
 It is the dance of the conditions in the scene, and the vision to be captured that is so very enjoyable in making landscape images.

-"Shortly after photography’s monochromatic inception in the early 1800s, enthusiasts began experimenting with color photography.
-Once color film reached the masses, many photographers eschewed the new development and remained loyal to the black and white image.Now, though color photography is clearly the standard in the modern world, photographers still face the dilemma of deciding whether to present their images in color or black and white."
+“Shortly after photography’s monochromatic inception in the early 1800s, enthusiasts began experimenting with colour photography.
+Once colour film reached the masses, many photographers eschewed the new development and remained loyal to the black and white image.Now, though colour photography is clearly the standard in the modern world, photographers still face the dilemma of deciding whether to present their images in colour or black and white.”

 I don’t see it as a dilemma, rather, it is one additional element to consider in the creation of an image.
 Do I want to use Color or Black & White for the image I am creating.